Man who ambushed Fargo officers searched online for 'kill fast' and for crowded area events, AG says

 FARGO, N.D.
-(AP) — The man who shot three Fargo police officers and a civilian, killing one of the officers before an officer killed him, searched the internet for terms including “explosive ammo” and “kill fast,” as well as for what crowded area events might be happening in and around North Dakota's largest city, authorities said Friday.
+(AP) — The man who ambushed Fargo police officers during a traffic stop last week, killing one and wounding two others and a civilian, searched the internet for terms including “explosive ammo” and “kill fast,” as well as for what crowded events might be happening in North Dakota’s largest city, authorities said Friday.

-On the day of the attack, July 14, Barakat loaded his car with guns, a homemade grenade, gasoline canisters and more than 1,800 rounds of ammunition, authorities said.
-About 2 miles (3 kilometers) from his home, he came across a fender bender and pulled over to watch from his parked vehicle, authorities said.
+On the day of the attack, July 14, Barakat loaded his car with guns, a homemade grenade, gasoline canisters, propane tanks containing improvised explosives, and more than 1,800 rounds of ammunition, authorities said.
+About 2 miles (3 kilometers) from his home, he came across a fender bender by “happenstance” and pulled over to watch from his parked vehicle, Wrigley said.

-With police and firefighters busy helping, Barakat watched for several minutes until the officers walked by his vehicle, when he lifted a.223-caliber rifle out of his car window and began firing, Wrigley said.
+With police and firefighters busy helping, Barakat watched for several minutes until the officers walked by him, when he lifted a .223-caliber rifle out of his car window and began firing, Wrigley said.

 The rifle had a “binary trigger” that allowed it to fire so rapidly that it sounded like an automatic weapon, the attorney general said.
 The three officers who were shot had no time to react and fell in rapid succession.
-He also fired on a woman, Karlee Koswick, who had been involved in the fender bender and was trying to get away, he said.
+He also shot and wounded a fleeing woman, Karlee Koswick, who had been involved in the fender bender, he said.

 The fourth officer at the scene, Zach Robinson, engaged Barakat in a shootout, which ended with Robinson shooting and killing Barakat as bystanders crouched nearby.